 When a customer requests to have their data deleted, it’s important to know exactly where that data is stored.
-If you have all your customer data in sync with a tool like PieSync, this operation becomes a lot easier.
+If you have all your customer data in sync with a tool like Operations Hub this becomes a lot easier.

 The Best Way to Back Up your Data

 When you choose a data storage solution, it's important to think about how it will fit with the other stages of your data lifecycle.